Learning to Infer Parameterized Representations of Plants from 3D Scans: Introduction

 \section{Introduction}

-Inferring high-level information of plants from observations in a way that respects the biological traits (\eg the radius of a lateral branch is never larger than that of it's parent stem) is an important problem that has been studied for decades~\cite{phenotyping2015}.
-High-level information includes the reconstruction of the 3D geometry of a plant, the segmentation of a plant into parts, and the extraction of a skeleton or measurements.
+Plant phenotyping consists of quantifying how plant's genotypes grow in their environment and has important applications in crop management.
+To automate this task, it is necessary to infer high-level information of plants from observations.
+This problem, which has been studied for decades~\cite{phenotyping2015}, can be decomposed into a number of subtasks.
+High-level information includes the reconstruction of the 3D geometry of a plant, the segmentation of a plant into parts, and the extraction of a skeleton.
 Observations are typically 2D images or 3D scans.
-Automatically extracting this information allows to use reconstructed 3D plants in content generation and virtual reality~\cite{TreePartNet21}, and to use part segmentation, skeleton information, and measurements in plant phenotyping,~\eg\cite{mirande2022graph, dobbs2023smart, ghahremani2021direct}.
+Automatically extracting this information has applications in plant phenotyping,~\eg\cite{mirande2022graph, dobbs2023smart, ghahremani2021direct}, and to use reconstructed 3D plants in content generation and virtual reality~\cite{TreePartNet21}.

-The problem of inferring high-level information is challenging because plants have complex structures due to their branching systems, which leads to strong self-occlusions and ambiguities.
+Such an inference task is challenging as plants have complex structures due to their branching systems, which lead to strong self-occlusions and ambiguities.
 Existing works that analyze 2D or 3D plant observations therefore either focus on inverse modeling, where the goal is to find growth rules that allow to generate a given plant, or are task-specific.
-Inverse modeling is challenging and existing methods are limited to simple branching structures~\cite{10.1145/3627101,stava2014inverse}.
-Task-specific methods focus on 3D reconstruction~\eg\cite{TreePartNet21}, organ segmentation~\eg\cite{mirande2022graph}, skeletonization~\eg\cite{dobbs2023smart}, or measurement extraction~\eg\cite{ghahremani2021direct}.
+Inverse modeling is challenging and existing methods are limited to leafless branching structures~\cite{guo2020inverse,stava2014inverse}.
+Task-specific methods focus on 3D reconstruction~\eg\cite{TreePartNet21}, organ segmentation~\eg\cite{mirande2022graph}, or skeletonization~\eg\cite{dobbs2023smart}.

-We propose a unified approach that, given a 3D scan of a plant, allows to infer a parameterized representation of the plant.
-This representation contains parametric information on each plant organ, and can therefore be directly used to reconstruct the 3D geometry of the plant with corresponding segmentation labels and measurements, thereby allowing to solve a variety of tasks.
-We achieve this by learning a shape space of 3D plants based on representations generated by a biologically inspired procedural model, in a way that for any point in shape space, we can retrieve its corresponding parameterized representation.
-By learning a function that maps an observed 3D point cloud to the learned shape space, our work allows to find the representation of a plant without reconstructing the full procedural model rules.
-Hence, our work can be considered a step towards inverse modeling-based reconstruction.